How Much Does It Cost to Repair a Boat Dock?

 Regular maintenance costs far less than extensive repair.
 Perform routine cleaning, make sure to suitably treat metalwork to prevent rust, keep an eye out for rusty nails or cracked boards and treat wood with oils or sealant every year to prevent rotting.

-There are definitely some tasks you can do yourself to save money when it comes to dock repair.
+Some tasks you can do yourself to save money regarding dock repair.
 Pressure washing, sealing and replacing rusted nails, for example, all require minimal skills and equipment.
 If you have the time and the tools, doing these tasks can save you a few hundred dollars.

-However, for more extensive repairs, you can easily make the problem worse instead of better and can end up paying more to fix the mess you made than if you'd hired a pro to begin with.
+However, for more extensive repairs, you can easily make the problem worse, ending up paying more to fix the issue than if you'd hired a pro.
 Plus, if you get it wrong, the repair can be dangerous.
-So if you're in any doubt about your skill or what you need to do to fix the problem, call a local dock builder instead.
-For some tasks, you may even need to factor in the cost to hire an engineer.
+So, if you're in any doubt about your skill or what you need to do to fix the problem, call a local dock builder instead.
+For some tasks, you may even need to factor in the cost to hire a structural engineer.

 In most cases, yes, pressure washing a dock is a great idea.
-It removes algae buildup, stains, and ground-in debris.
-However, some materials, such as vinyl and some composites are not suitable for pressure washing.
+Pressure washing costs $200 to $400 and is a smart service to add to your dock maintenance plan.
+It removes algae buildup, stains, and ground-in debris, helping to keep your dock in tip-top condition.
+However, some materials, such as vinyl and some composites, are unsuitable for pressure washing.
+In fact, pressure washing these surfaces can cause extensive damage that may be challenging to repair.